Manage Permissions

 As soon as you [invite new Users](/crystal-console/users/invite-users-to-crystal.md) to a Crystal Project, they have no permissions for Topics and Filters.

-If you don't grant permissions to a User soon after inviting them to your Crystal Project, they won't be able to see and ask for any Topics when accessing the Advisor for the first time!
+If you don't grant permission to a User soon after inviting them to your Crystal Project, they won't be able to see and ask for a Topics when accessing the Advisor for the first time!

-As soon as you create a Group, it gets permissions for all the available Topics and Filters.
+As soon as you [create a Group](/crystal-console/users/user-groups.md), it automatically assigns it permissions for all available Topics and Filters.

 Some permissions are inherited automatically: